nquinlan/talks/_posts/2013-09-05-email-driving-repeat-usage-for-your-app.md

 [Hi, I'm Nick.](http://nicholasquinlan.com) I'm a Developer Evangelist for [SendGrid](http://sendgrid.com/).
 Before that I worked at [ethoseo internet marketing](http://www.ethoseo.com/) helping some of the world's largest brands use internet properties to better connect with their customers.

-**A Note On SendGrid**: Naturally, as a SendGrid Developer Evangelist all code samples use SendGrid, however, as Parse Modules are well abstracted you can _very_ easily switch out `SendGrid.send` for another email company's method.
+**A Note On SendGrid**: Naturally, as a SendGrid Developer Evangelist all code samples use SendGrid, however, as Parse Modules are well abstracted you can _very_ easily switch out `SendGrid.sendEmail` for another email company's method.

 ## Notification Styles
 {% slide 007-001 %}